vishnukmani/ecommerce-auditlog/README.md

 #For running application

 1.clone the project.
+2.Create a database named users_database in my-sql db using below SQL statement CREATE DATABASE `users_database` /*!40100 DEFAULT CHARACTER SET utf8 */;
+   Note:database tables will be created automatically.
-2.right click on the project and
+3.right click on the project and
-3.select Run As-->mvn buid
+4.select Run As-->mvn buid
-4.Set goals as spring-boot:run in run configuration.
+5.Set goals as spring-boot:run in run configuration.

 #Unit test